 If we address inter-speaker variation in speech rate from the sociolinguistic angle, we will probably expect, that there will be almost no variation if we examine speakers with the same sociolinguistic parameters.
 In (Kendall, 2009) one exemplary case was studied.
 He examined the speech rate of 12 children aged from 12 to 17, interviewed by one person, whose name was Clarisa.
 She conducted an ethnographic study; the children were its participants.
 All of them were of the same ethnicity and from the same region (Washington, DC).
 As Clarisa stated, all of them had a similar educational and socio-economic background.
 There were two boys and ten girls.
 Despite all the similar characteristics ant the fact, that they were interviewed by one and the same person, the children varied significantly in their speech rate (ANOVA p-value < 0.001) (Kendall, 2009, pp. 194–199).
-Plot N represents the experiment results.
+Plot 2 represents the experiment results.

-Plot N. Results of the ‘12 children’ experiment (Kendall, 2009, p.
+Plot 2.
+Results of the ‘12 children’ experiment (Kendall, 2009, p.
 198).